| Package name | Weekly Downloads | Version | License | Updated |

 default: false

-if you wish to make sure to remove duplicate operation name suffix.
+Set this configuration to true if you wish to make sure to remove duplicate operation name suffix.

 omitOperationSuffix